usdoj-crt/crt-portal/README.md

 As a logged-in local Postgres user, you can run queries directly against the database, for example: `select * from cts_forms_report;` to see report data in your local database.

+### I18N

+Important commands to use during internationalization (i18n):

+When you run `makemessages`, Django will search through .py, .txt, and .html files to find strings marked for translation.
+Django finds these strings through the `gettext` function or its lazy-loading equivalent (in Python) or the `trans` function (in HTML).
+This adds the marked strings to `.po` files where translators will do their work.

+    docker-compose run web django-admin makemessages -l es

+After the strings translated, the translation can be compiled back to Django-readable `.mo` files using run `compilemessages`:

+    docker-compose run web django-admin compilemessages

 ## Tests

 Tests run automatically with repos that are integrated with Circle CI.
 You can run those tests locally with the following instructions.